Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

 We observe that a class of plain type does not have restriction on the order of its elements.
-Indeed consider $G:= \langle a \rangle \times \langle b \rangle$ with $o(a)=2$, $o(b)=m\in \mathbb{N}$.
-It is easily checked that $[b]_{\mathtt{N}}$ is a class of plain type whose elements have order $m.$
+Indeed, consider $G\coloneqq \langle a \rangle \times \langle b \rangle$ with $o(a)=2$, $o(b)=k\in \mathbb{N}$.
+It is easily checked that $[b]_{\mathtt{N}}$ is a class of plain type whose elements have order $k.$

-Thanks to Proposition \ref{S>1}, it is immediate to establish when the star class is plane or compound and describe its $\diamond$-classes. \begin{example} Let $G$ be a group.
-Then the following facts hold: \begin{enumerate} \item[$(i)$] If $|\mathcal{S}|=1$, then $\mathcal{S}$ is the $\mathtt{N}$-class of plain type $\{1\}$; \item[$(ii)$] If $|\mathcal{S}|\geq 2$, then $\mathcal{S}$ is an $\mathtt{N}$-class of compound type.
-More precisely, one of the following holds: \begin{enumerate} \item[\rm (a)] $G\cong C_{p^n}$ for some prime number $p$, $n\in \mathbb{N}$, and $\mathcal{S}=G$ is the union of $(n+1)$ $\diamond$-classes, each containing the elements of order $p^i$ in $G$ for $i\in[n]_0$; \item[\rm (b)] $G$ is cyclic, not a $p$-group, and $\mathcal{S}$ is the union of $2$ $\diamond$-classes given by $\{1\}$ and the set of generators of $G$; \item[\rm (c)] $G$ is a generalized quaternion $2$-group and $\mathcal{S}$ is the union of $2$ $\diamond$-classes given by $\{1\}$ and $\{\tau\}$, where $\tau$ is the unique involution of $G$. \end{enumerate} \end{enumerate} \end{example} Note that, in particular, $\mathcal{S}$ is of plain type if and only if $\mathcal{S}=\{1\}.$ We now characterize the $\mathtt{N}$-classes of $G$ of compound type and different from $\mathcal{S}$.
+Thanks to Proposition \ref{S>1} and Lemma \ref{ord-plain}, we observe that $\mathcal{S}$ is of compound type if and only if $\mathcal{S}\not=\{1\}.$ We now characterize the $\mathtt{N}$-classes of $G$ different from $\mathcal{S}$ and of compound type.
 Our result is very little more than \cite[Proposition 5]{Cameron_2}.
 We give full details for two reasons.
-First, some unspecified conditions in \cite{Cameron_2} are presumably at the origin of a gap that we are going to emend later (see the comments to Proposition \ref{CarachetisationN-classes_2}).
+First, some unspecified conditions in \cite{Cameron_2} are presumably at the origin of a gap that we are going to correct later (see the comments to Proposition \ref{CarachetisationN-classes_2}).
 Second, we need to clearly introduce some notation for the sequel.